c3-e/spark/docs/job-scheduling.md

 In addition to writing shuffle files, executors also cache data either on disk or in memory.
 When an executor is removed, however, all cached data will no longer be accessible.
 To mitigate this, by default executors containing cached data are never removed.
 You can configure this behavior with `spark.dynamicAllocation.cachedExecutorIdleTimeout`.
-When set `spark.shuffle.service.fetch.rdd.enabled` to `true`, Spark can use ExternalShuffleService for fetching disk persisted RDD blocks.
-In case of dynamic allocation if this feature is enabled executors having only disk persisted blocks are considered idle after `spark.dynamicAllocation.executorIdleTimeout` and will be released accordingly.
 In future releases, the cached data may be preserved through an off-heap storage similar in spirit to how shuffle files are preserved through the external shuffle service.

 # Scheduling Within an Application